awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `statelessFragDefaultActions (Required) : aws:drop, aws:forward_to_sfe`

 This control checks whether the default stateless action for fragmented packets for a Network Firewall policy is drop or forward\.
-The control passes if Drop or Forward is selected, and fails if Pass is selected\.
+The control passes if `Drop` or `Forward` is selected, and fails if `Pass` is selected\.

-A firewall policy defines how your firewall monitors and handles traffic in the VPC\.
+A firewall policy defines how your firewall monitors and handles traffic in Amazon VPC\.
 You configure stateless and stateful rule groups to filter packets and traffic flows\.
-Defaulting to Pass can allow unintended traffic\.
+Defaulting to `Pass` can allow unintended traffic\.

 **Note**
 This control is not supported in the following Regions:
 Asia Pacific \(Jakarta\)
+China \(Beijing\)
+China \(Ningxia\)
 AWS GovCloud \(US\-East\)
 AWS GovCloud \(US\-West\)
-China \(Beijing\)
-China \(Ningxia\)

 ### Remediation<a name="networkfirewall-5-remediation"></a>